-AUS Launches New Undergraduate Scholarship Program To Attract And Retain Outstanding Students
+AUS launches new undergraduate scholarship program to attract and retain outstanding students

-(MENAFN- Dubai PR Network) Sharjah, UAE, May 6, 2024 – Starting Fall 2024, American University of Sharjah (AUS) will introduce new undergraduate scholarship schemes to attract and retain academically qualified and talented students from outside and within the UAE.
-The university will offer three new scholarship categories: the President's Scholarship, the Chancellor's Scholarship and the Outstanding Academic Performance Scholarship.
+(MENAFN- AUS) Sharjah, UAE, May 6, 2024 – Starting Fall 2024, American University of Sharjah (AUS) will introduce new undergraduate scholarship schemes to attract and retain academically qualified and talented students from outside and within the UAE.
+The university will offer three new scholarship categories: the President’s Scholarship, the Chancellor’s Scholarship and the Outstanding Academic Performance Scholarship.

 The President’s Scholarship, up to 20 per year, is open to applicants from outside the UAE and covers 100 percent of tuition and lab fees and an application fee waiver, offers a monthly stipend for the duration of the scholarship, includes on-campus housing, three round-trip tickets for awardees during their years of study, and student medical insurance.